 Apartment rentals have always abounded on the Croatian coast.
 They are small family-run businesses that take great care of their guests.
 Some apartment hosts have built a loyal list of returning visitors without even having to advertise.

-But as Croatia becomes an ever more popular travel destination, there is need for more private accommodation.
+But as Croatia becomes more popular, there is need for more private accommodation.
 And the need to advertise to global travellers.
 This is where Airbnb and Booking.com lead the way.

-Airbnb is particularly popular for advocating the sharing economy and allowing local people to earn extra cash.
-Plus it’s always a good thing for properties not to be left empty and unused.
+Airbnb is known for supporting the sharing economy and allowing local people to earn extra cash.
+Plus it’s a good thing for properties not to be left empty and unused.

 I use Airbnb both as a host and a traveller.

 In the last two years of using Airbnb, I have earned the super host status.
 This means that more than 80% of my reviews are 5 stars.
-But the interesting thing is that people value more the way I take care of them than they are concerned with the design of my apartment.
+But here is the interesting thing.
+Guests value more how I take care of them than how my apartment is designed.

 It has never been easier for global travellers to book private accommodation in Croatia.
-In fact, the number of guests who spent holidays in accommodation rented via Airbnb last year grew by 122% compared to 2014.
+In fact, the Croatia Airbnb rentals last year grew by 122% compared to 2014.

 So thanks to Airbnb, small entrepreneurs in Croatia are getting enough visibility to boost their businesses.
 There’s just one slight problem with such global booking platform.

 It’s not adapted to local laws.
-And if, as a traveller, you’re not familiar with them, you might breach them without even knowing.
+And if you’re not familiar with them, you might breach them without even knowing.

 Bad news: Airbnb in Croatia enables illegal renting